For the past few weeks I’ve been working on my WordPress site in an attempt to reach 95+ on Google PageSpeed Insights.

 Thanks to Softstribe for the above snippet.

 - Use a compression plugin.
-WP-HTML-Compression and GZip Ninja Speed Compression are both fairly popular Gzipping plugins.
+GZip Ninja Speed Compression is a fairly popular Gzipping plugin.

 I found W3 Total Cache worked fine on my test sites, though for the WP Engine site I didn’t use Gzip as WordPress Gzip Compression is a disallowed plugin.